scolladon/sfdx-git-delta/README.md

 sf plugins install sfdx-git-delta
 ```

-Because this plugin is not signed, you will get a warning saying that "This plugin is not digitally signed and its authenticity cannot be verified".
-This is expected, and you will have to answer `y` (yes) to proceed with the installation.
+Because this plugin is not signed, you will get a warning saying: "This plugin is not digitally signed and its authenticity cannot be verified".
+This is expected, and you will have to answer `y` (yes) to proceed.

 If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image (such as in [this example](https://github.com/mehdicherf/sfdx-cli-gitlab)).
 If you use GitHub Actions, you can find some examples of using SGD [here](https://github.com/mehdicherf/sfdx-GitHub-actions/tree/main/.github/workflows).

-⚠️ The Salesforce CLI plugin is now the only supported way to install SGD.
-There used to be another way to install it using node package manager.
-The legacy `sgd` command is now deprecated and decommissioned.

 ## How to use it?